 The ball must be directly kicked with the shoe and it must not be intentionally pushed, dragged, stepped on, scooped, impaled or any other action which is not the direct impact.
 There is no case in which the player can kick the ball intentionally with the sole of their footwear.
 Penalty for breaching this rule is +1 kick and replay shot from its original position.

-If while executing the shot, the player accidentally hits the ball with any other part of their body more than once (double hit) within the same movement, the player must count this as one single stroke.
-However, if the ball touches any part of the body or equipment after hitting a tree or any other object, a +1 penalty stroke must be applied and the ball must be played from where it will stop.
+If while executing the shot, the player hits the ball with any part of their body more than once (double hit), the player must count every hit as "stroke" and the ball must be played from where it will stop.